asiftyro/helpdesk_notif/readme.md

 ## Notes:

-1. Rename dot_env to .env
+1. Rename dot_env to .env and set variables.